Mission & Vision

 Who We Are

-The ATTC is a nationwide, multidisciplinary resource for professionals in the addictions treatment and recovery services field.
+The ATTC is an international, multidisciplinary resource for professionals in the addictions treatment and recovery services field.

-Established in 1993 by the Substance Abuse and Mental Health Services Administration (SAMHSA), the ATTC Network is comprised of 10 Regional Centers, 4 National Focus Area Centers, and a Network Coordinating Office.
-Together the Network serves the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshal Islands, Micronesia, and the Mariana Islands.
+Established in 1993 by the Substance Abuse and Mental Health Services Administration (SAMHSA), the ATTC Network is comprised of 10 Domestic Regional Centers, 6 International HIV Centers (funded by PEPFAR) and a Network Coordinating Office.
+Together the Network serves the 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the Pacific Islands of Guam, American Samoa, Palau, the Marshall Islands, Micronesia, and the Mariana Islands.
+The International HIV ATTCs serve Vietnam, Southeast Asia, South Africa, and Ukraine.

 View the Slide Show below to learn more about our work.